 L. Mahadevan teamed with M. Venkadesan, of Yale University, to create a mathematical model showing the optimal way to throw.
 Their research published in the Royal Society Open Science shows the science behind one of the most complex actions humans perform, throwing.
 SEAS News.

 Why are some mice and people monogamous?
 And, why are monogamous fathers better at parenting?
 In a study led by Hopi Hoekstra and postdocs, Andrés Bendesky and Jean-Marc Lassance, the answer points to a genetic basis for parental care in monogamous parents that can elvolve independently in males and females.
-Read more about The Genetic Basis of Parental Care
+The study published in the latest issue of Nature Read more about The Genetic Basis of Parental Care